PTAB

 2. Patent Overview

-• Title: Sense Amplifier for Integrated Circuit Memory
+• Title: Sense Amplifier for High-Density Integrated Circuit Memory

-• Brief Description: The ’574 patent relates to a sense amplifier for a very high-density integrated circuit memory, such as a Dynamic Random Access Memory (DRAM), using CMOS technology.
-The invention aims to provide improved sense amplifier arrangements with local write driver and read amplifier circuits.
+• Brief Description: The ’574 patent relates to a sense amplifier circuit for a high-density integrated circuit memory, such as a Dynamic Random Access Memory (DRAM), using CMOS technology.
+The invention discloses a sense amplifier architecture that includes local data write driver circuits and local column read amplifiers associated with individual latch circuits.

 3. Grounds for Unpatentability